-How To Use The Mexico City Metro
+How To Use The Metro In Mexico City

-Updated: October 21, 2024 | Tagged Mexico, Travel Hacks
+Updated: January 27, 2025 | Tagged Mexico, Travel Hacks

 The Mexico City Metro is the second-biggest in the Americas after the New York Subway and, as of 2019, was the 10th busiest in the world.
+At just 5 pesos a ride, it has one of the cheapest metro fares in the world.

 Also read: Travelling on the new Tren Interurbano between Santa Fe and Toluca

-Also read: Best bank to withdraw money in Mexico
+Also read: Lowest ATM Fees in Mexico

-How many stations are there on the Mexico City Metro:
+How many stations are there:

 There are 163 different stations, with 28 of them serving 2 or more lines, for example: Pantitlan is served by Lines 1, 5, 9 and A, Tacubaya is served by lines 1, 7 and 9 and Chabacnao being served by lines 2, 8 and 9.